awsdocs/aws-sam-developer-guide/doc_source/sam-property-function-schedule.md

 # Schedule<a name="sam-property-function-schedule"></a>

-The object describing a `Schedule` event source type, which sets your serverless function as the target of an EventBridge rule that triggers on a schedule\.
+The object describing a `Schedule` event source type, which sets your serverless function as the target of an Amazon EventBridge rule that triggers on a schedule\.
 For more information, see [What Is Amazon EventBridge?](https://docs.aws.amazon.com/eventbridge/latest/userguide/what-is-amazon-eventbridge.html) in the *Amazon EventBridge User Guide*\.

 AWS Serverless Application Model \(AWS SAM\) generates an [https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-events-rule.html](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-events-rule.html) resource when this event type is set\.

+**Note**
+EventBridge now offers a new scheduling capability, [Amazon EventBridge Scheduler](https://docs.aws.amazon.com/scheduler/latest/UserGuide/what-is-scheduler.html)\.
+Amazon EventBridge Scheduler is a serverless scheduler that allows you to create, run, and manage tasks from one central, managed service\.
+EventBridge Scheduler is highly customizable, and offers improved scalability over EventBridge scheduled rules, with a wider set of target API operations and AWS services\.
+We recommend that you use EventBridge Scheduler to invoke targets on a schedule\.
+To define this event source type in your AWS SAM templates, see [ScheduleV2](sam-property-function-schedulev2.md)\.

 ## Syntax<a name="sam-property-function-schedule-syntax"></a>